Luis-Ramirez21x/Business-Connect/README.md

 ## Description

-An application to help users to connect to a range of small businesses with upfront information and pricing for daycare, cleaning, restaurants, and more
+An application to help users to connect to a range of small businesses with upfront information and pricing for daycare, cleaning, restaurants, and more!

 ## Table of Contents